Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 => 200
 ```

 The `do` form serves a similar purpose to a code block in many other languages.
-It's useful for grouping a number of statements together for the purposes of side effects.
+It's useful for grouping several statements together for the purposes of side effects.

 #### Let and local variables